jcone213/Workshop/README.md

     - Significance of those harms
     - Inherant nature of the problem
   - Selected LMIC or Region
-  - Dimensions of Human Development
+  - Dimension of Human Development
 2. Literature Review